RELATIONS WITH THE EU

 Political Relations

-The framework for political dialogue between the European Union and Colombia is the 1996 Rome Declaration and the 2009 Memorandum of Understanding, along with the Political Dialogue and Cooperation Agreement between the EU and the Andean Community.
-This political relationship is complemented by a bilateral dialogue on human rights initiated in 2009 and the Trade Agreement that entered into force in 2013.
+The political dialogue between the European Union and Colombia is based on the 1996 Rome Declaration and the 2009 Memorandum of Understanding, in addition to the Political Dialogue and Cooperation Agreement between the EU and the Andean Community.
+These political relations are complemented by recurrent bilateral dialogues on political and human rights relations.

 Environment